 TR holders may reassign their TRs to another registered participant subject to IESO verification.
-TR holders must submit the following forms to to initiate the process:
+TR holders must submit the following forms to forwardmarkets@ieso.ca to initiate the process:

-.
+FORM-84: Application for Recognition of the Assignment of Transmission Rights.
 With this form a TR holder can request that the IESO recognize, for settlement purposes, an assignment of the TR holder’s right to all settlement amounts to the Assignee (a TR Participant), and

-.
+FORM-85: Agreement to Recognize the Assignment of Settlement Amounts Under a Transmission Right.
 With this forms the IESO recognizes, for settlement purposes, the assignment of the TR holder’s right to all settlement amounts under the assigned TR to the Assignee.
 Once this form is signed by the TR holder, the Assignee and the IESO, the Assignee is deemed to be the TR holder in respect of the settlement amounts under the assigned TR with effect from the billing period immediately following the effective date mentioned in the agreement.

 Additional Information